Tag! Queer Shorts Festival brings thought-provoking films about queer and trans experiences to new audiences in the Pacific Northwest and beyond.

 Exhibition copies of films accepted for our special online events much be made available by electronic transfer within 14 days of notification.
 Films accepted for live screenings must arrive at the festival by two weeks before the exhibition date using Google Drive or similar cloud storage/file transfer service.
 We can accept physical media such as USB drives if necessary.
 In either case, any costs involved in getting films to the festival are the filmmakers' responsibility.

 By submitting a film, you grant the festival permission to use trailers, stills, descriptions, biographies and other submitted materials for the purpose of festival promotion and publicity.
+We reserve the right to edit these publicity materials for length, style, and grammar.

 Tag! keeps an archival copy of each festival's full program.
 Out of respect for the creative property rights these copies will not be re-screened without prior consent of the original submitter or their legal representative.